Updated Travel Map For People Entering the Czech Republic

 All other EU member states and non-EU countries not mentioned above are considered ‘very high risk’ for the transmission of coronavirus.
 Travellers from dark red countries must complete an arrival form and present a negative PCR test taken within 72 hours prior to entry to the Czech Republic – an antigen test will not be accepted in this case.
 A second PCR test is required, no sooner than the fifth day after arrival.
 Self-isolation is required until a negative test is submitted.

+Considering the development of new coronavirus mutations and the spread across Europe, the ECDC recommends people to postpone their travel plans unless they are absolutely necessary.
 Regardless of their country of origin, foreigners are prohibited from entering the Czech Republic for non-essential travel purposes.